Salt Lake City

 When do I need a contractor?

-Unless the work is considered non-structural maintenance, you will need a contractor for any work being done on a rental property, whether it is a single family dwelling or multiple tenant building.
+Unless the work is considered non-structural maintenance, a contractor is required for any work being done on a rental property, whether it is a single family dwelling or multiple tenant building.
 You will also need a contractor on any commercial project.
 See “Can I obtain the permit myself?”

 Who is responsible for getting the permit?